gyng/betabot/README.md

 ## Tests

 Tests can be run with `rspec`.
+More tests are being written; current test coverage is still very limited.

-Tests have been abandoned for now but contributions are welcome.
-It's painful to test since the EventMachine reactor has to be set up and torn down for adapters and core components every spec.
+The EventMachine reactor has to be set up and torn down for most specs so there is a helper method `with_em(&block)` included in `spec_helper.rb`.